httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The value is encoded as an sf-integer.
 The default value is 3.

-This parameter indicates the sender's recommendation, based on the expectation that the server would transmit HTTP responses in the order of their urgency values if possible.
+Endpoints use this parameter to communicate their view of the precedence of HTTP responses.
+The chosen value of urgency can be based on the expectation that servers might use this information to transmit HTTP responses in the order of their urgency.
 The smaller the value, the higher the precedence.

 The following example shows a request for a CSS file with the urgency set to `0`: